supposedly/nutshell/LAYMAN-README.md

 ```

-Or even this, if you want to go all-out with compression:
+Or even this, if you want to go hard:

 ```py
 @RUEL cgol